box/mojito/_docs/guides/string-extraction.md

     mojito push -r MyRepo

-This extracts the two strings from the source resource file assuming that `en.properties` exists in the current working directory.
+This extracts the two strings from the source resource file and stores them in `MyRepo` repository.
 The two strings are now visible in Mojito and ready to be translated in locales configured in the repository.

 ![Repository Statistics](./images/repository-statistics.png)